Expert tree care from Seattle to North Bend

 - City of Seattle Business License

 - Certificate of Insurance, with City of Seattle listed as additional insured

 - Current Annual Equipment permit number(s)

 As ISA (International Society of Arboriculture) and TCIA (Tree Care Industry Association) members, ETW stays current on industry approved methods of caring for and removing of trees.

 The latest tools and techniques are used with special care taken to ensure no unnecessary damage is done to the surrounding area.

-Pruning trees along city streets usually requires a permit and only companies registered with SDOT (like Eastside) will be issued permits for street tree work.
+Pruning trees along city streets usually requires a permit and only companies registered with SDOT are issued permits for street tree work.

 All work must be done in accordance with the City of Seattle’s guidelines and specifications outlined in the Street Tree Manual.
 Any pruning and other tree work must also comply with all ANSI 300 standards of tree care.

 While these employees meet directly with customers, we have many other credentialed staff who play equally important supporting roles to ensure the smooth flow of operations within our company.

 Working together, our entire team is responsible for the exceptional service we deliver to our customers.